-Chief Economist, Eurasian Fund for Stabilization and Development
+Chief Economist, Eurasian Development Bank and Eurasian Fund for Stabilization and Development

-Expertise in macro- and microeconomic analysis, in particular in the CIS region but also East Asia, South-East Asia, EU; global and regional economic trends; economic integration; economics of infrastructure, in particular transport and electric power.
-Extensive academic and policy-related research.
-Ca. 150 publications.
+Expertise in macro- and microeconomic analysis, in particular in the CIS region but also East Asia, South-East Asia, EU; global and regional economic trends; economic integration; economics of infrastructure; debt and budget sustainability; global financial architecture.
+Extensive academic and policy-related research, ca. 160 publications.
 Substantial experience in managing research teams, strategic planning, budgeting, reporting, GR, and PR activities.
 Track record of successful start-ups in applied research and analysis.
 Extended active network of international collaborators.

 2011 - 2018: as founding Director of the Center for Integration Studies of the Eurasian Development Bank (St. Petersburg, Russia), set up operations of the Center; built up an extensive international network of experts on the regional economy; published a series of 50 reports and prepared dozens of notes and briefs for ministries and presidential administrations of the EDB member states.